geraldhinson/geraldhinson.github.io/_posts/2025-06-01-GlennAndLaurel-HousePrayerAnswer.md

 “As we walked up to the door, we were greeted by a man and his wife who were just wonderful. <b>It was as if they could see right through us and could feel how badly we were hurting.</b> They took us to lunch that day and befriended us.
 Over the next year, we spent a lot of time with their family. <b>Their love helped us to heal and get back on our feet.</b>

 “So, after meeting Siu at the park and realizing you now live here, I just knew I had to call you to tell you about them.
 I have no idea where you and Jina live, but trust me, you need to meet this family.
 You will love them.
-Oh, and they have three daughters named Erin, Lauren, and…” <b><i>At this point, Jina’s eyes widened, and she finished Laurel’s sentence with “and Myca” with a tone of certainty.</i></b>
+Oh, and they have three children named Erin, Laney, and…” <b><i>At this point, Jina’s eyes widened, and she finished Laurel’s sentence with “and Michael” with a tone of certainty.</i></b>

 ><b><i>In response to Jina’s interruption, Laurel gasped.
 “How do you know that?”</i></b>